MurrayLisa/pands-project/README.md

 The Liner discriminant was developed to distinguish species from each other.
 This data set is now the typical test case for many statistical classification techniques.

 The use of this data set in cluster analysis however is not common, since the data set only contains two clusters with rather obvious separation.
-One of the clusters contains Iris setosa, while the other cluster contains both Iris virginica and Iris versicolor and is not separable without the species information Fisher used[1].
+One of the clusters contains Iris setosa, while the other cluster contains both Iris virginica and Iris versicolor and is not separable without the species information Fisher used.

-The sepals are the lower, or outermost part of the flower, they are usually green in color [2] however  in the case of the Iris flowers they are Purple, similar in colour to the petal.
+The sepals are the lower, or outermost part of the flower, they are usually green in color however  in the case of the Iris flowers they are Purple, similar in colour to the petal.
 As per the images below.